getnamo/UDP-Unreal/README.md

 ![defaults](https://i.imgur.com/wyYN2pU.png)

 By default the udp actor component will auto open both send and receive sockets on begin play.
-If you're only interested in sending, untick should auto open receive and modify your send ip/port to match your desired settings.
-Conversely you can untick auto open send if you're not interested in sending.
+If you're only interested in sending, untick should auto open receive; conversely untick auto open send if you're not interested in sending.

-Also if you want to connect/listen on your own time untick both and connect manually via e.g. key event
+Also if you want to connect/listen on your own time either or both and connect manually via e.g. key event

 ![manual open receive](https://i.imgur.com/HkSvGCb.png)